Photo credit Radu Barbuceanu

 Houston’s current Poet Laureate is Dr. Robin Davidson.
 Her Community Outreach Project is the development of an anthology book of Houston residents’ favorite poetry.
 This project is modeled after former U.S. Poet Laureate Robert Pinsky’s national Favorite Poem Project anthology, Americans’ Favorite Poems.

 The Houston Poet Laureate Program is developed and coordinated by the Houston Public Library and the Mayor’s Office of Cultural Affairs.
 The Houston Poet Laureate Program is funded by the City of Houston City’s Initiative Grant Program.

 Dr. Robin Davidson’s Community Outreach project showcases the best-loved poems of Houstonians.
 More information about this project can be found at Houston Favorite Poem Project.
 Read Dr. Davidson's blogpost about the Favorite Poem Project published on our website in June 2016.

-Born in Trieste, Italy, to American parents, Dr. Davidson is a poet, translator, and assistant professor of Literature and creative writing at the University of Houston-Downtown.
+Born in Trieste, Italy, to American parents, Dr. Davidson is a poet, translator, and professor of English and creative writing at the University of Houston-Downtown.
 She holds a B.A. in French from the University of Texas at Austin, and M.A. and Ph.D. degrees in Creative Writing and Literature from the University of Houston.
 She is the author of Luminous Other (Ashland Poetry Press, 2013) which won the 2012 Richard Snyder Memorial Prize, as well as two chapbooks: City that Ripens on the Tree of the World (Calypso Editions) and Kneeling in the Dojo (Finishing Line Press).
-She is co-translator, with Ewa Elzbieta Nowakowska, of The New Century: Poems by Ewa from the Polish (Northwestern University Press).
+She is co-translator, with Ewa Elżbieta Nowakowska, of The New Century: Poems by Ewa from the Polish (Northwestern University Press).